RANDOLPH COMMUNITY CLINIC Family Doctor

 This is the Sofia 2 Rapid COVID-19 testing instrument.
 Using it, we can generate results from your nasal swab in as little as 15 minutes!
 Click here for information about COVID-19 test pricing at Randolph Community Clinic.

 Two kinds of tests are available for COVID-19: viral tests and antibody tests.
 A viral test, like those we provide at Randolph Community Clinic, may tell you if you have a current infection with the virus that causes COVID-19.
 Whether you test positive or negative, always take steps to protect yourself and others.
-To learn more about COVID-19 viral tests, watch the video below:
+To learn more about COVID-19 viral tests, click here.

 Here are some other helpful resources you may want to check out: